Azure/azure-powershell/src/EventGrid/EventGrid/help/Get-AzEventGridTopic.md

 ```

 ### -Top
 The maximum number of resources to be obtained.
 Valid value is between 1 and 100.
 If top value is specified and more results are still available, the result will contain a link to the next page to be queried in NextLink.
-If the Top value is null or not specified, the full list of resources will be returned at once.
+If the Top value is not specified, the full list of resources will be returned at once.

 ```yaml
 Type: System.Nullable`1[System.Int32]